The viscoelastic rheology of transient diffusion creep: Hexagonal grains

 which we refer to as the Maxwell time.
 By scaling the governing equations it can be shown that the Maxwell time is the only natural timescale in the problem, and hence it is useful to present all results in terms of this timescale, i.e. in terms of a dimensionless frequency $\omega \tau_M$.

 \autoref{fig:hex_all} shows plots which summarise the viscoelastic behaviour of the model for hexagonal grains.
-The top two panels show quantities commonly plotted in experimental studies of forced oscillation; the bottom two panels show scaled versions of the compliances which illustrate the nature of the relaxation. \autoref{fig:hex_all} also shows fits to the finite element results using some simple viscoelastic models: the Maxwell model, the Andrade model and the extended Burgers Model (see \autoref{sec:simplemodels} for a description of these models).
+The top two panels show the scaled absolute shear modulus $|G^*|/G_0$ and the attenuation $Q^{-1} \equiv J_2/J_1$, quantities commonly plotted in experimental studies of forced oscillation; the bottom two panels show scaled versions of the compliances which illustrate the nature of the relaxation. \autoref{fig:hex_all} also shows fits to the finite element results using some simple viscoelastic models: the Maxwell model, the Andrade model and the extended Burgers Model (see \autoref{sec:simplemodels} for a description of these models).

 The behaviour of the model is best understood by considering its extremes.
 As remarked earlier, the behaviour at zero frequency is that of a viscous fluid.
-The behaviour at low frequencies $\omega \tau_M \ll 1$ more generally (the diffusionally-accommodated regime) is that of a Maxwell model with a dashpot of viscosity $\eta$ in series with a spring of compliance $J_{ss}$ or modulus $G_{ss} = 1/J_{ss}$. $\eta$ is the steady-state viscosity and $G_{ss}$ is the steady-state modulus.
+The behaviour at low frequencies $\omega \tau_M \ll 1$ more generally (referred to as the diffusionally-accommodated regime by \cite{Jackson2014,Jackson2015}) is that of a Maxwell model with a dashpot of viscosity $\eta$ in series with a spring of compliance $J_{ss}$ or modulus $G_{ss} = 1/J_{ss}$. $\eta$ is the steady-state viscosity and $G_{ss}$ is the steady-state modulus.
 The steady-state compliance $J_{ss}$ is the limiting value of the storage compliance: $J_1 \rightarrow J_{ss}$ as $\omega \tau_M \rightarrow 0$.
 The relaxation strength $\Delta$ is the fractional increase in compliance due to the relaxation of stresses by grain boundary diffusion, given by

 The relaxation strength is plotted in \autoref{fig:hex_moduli}b and varies with Poisson's ratio $\nu$ from $\Delta=0.70$ to 0.25, with a value of $\Delta=0.33$ for a typical rock value of $\nu=0.3$.